Deportivo Cali (women): History

 In the 2022 Liga Femenina season, Deportivo Cali advanced to the knockout stages after finishing third in the first stage, but were unable to round up a successful title defense as they ended up losing the final to América de Cali.
 Following the Liga Femenina season, Deportivo Cali took part in the friendly tournament Copa Ídolas along with América de Cali, Atlético Mineiro, and Olimpia, which they won after defeating Atlético Mineiro on penalties in the final.
 The runner-up finish in the league qualified Deportivo Cali for the 2022 Copa Libertadores Femenina, in which they started their campaign with a 2–1 win over defending champions Corinthians.
 Another narrow victory over Olimpia and a 10–1 thrashing of Always Ready in the remaining group stage matches allowed them to win their group and advance to the quarter-finals, where they defeated another former champion in Ferroviária.
 Eventually, they lost to Boca Juniors on penalties in the semi-finals after a 1–1 draw, and ended up in fourth place of the competition after losing to crosstown rivals América de Cali 5–0 in the third place playoff.
 Due to their strong performance in the Copa Libertadores, Deportivo Cali Femenino placed 13th in the IFFHS Women's Club World Ranking as of 31 October 2022 with 300 points, being the third best ranked South American side after Brazilian sides Palmeiras and Corinthians.
+Manager Jhon Albert Ortiz left at the end of the season, and was replaced by Sergio Angulo for the 2023 league tournament, in which Deportivo Cali reached the quarter-finals where they lost to Deportivo Pereira.

+In 2024, and with the return of manager Ortiz to the club, Deportivo Cali won their second league title.
+Las Azucareras advanced out of the first stage of the tournament in fourth place with 26 points behind Atlético Nacional, América de Cali, and Santa Fe, after winning seven matches, drawing five, and losing the remaining two, and for the following stage of the competition they were drawn into Group B along with crosstown rivals América, Millonarios, and Llaneros, clinching qualification for the finals after winning the group with 12 points and a higher goal difference than Millonarios.
+Just like in 2021, they faced Santa Fe in the final, however, this time Deportivo Cali won both matches in the series (2–1 at home and 2–0 in Bogotá with a brace by Manuela Paví) to claim the trophy.